Ways To

 Ways to stay motivated as a writer

 It can be really difficult to regain your writing motivation.
-It’s often, for me, during the times that I need to be the most productive that I feel like the ideas just aren’t coming.
+It’s often during the times that I need to be the most productive that I feel like the ideas just aren’t coming.
 Fortunately, there are some little tricks and tips that I use to help me regain momentum.
-It’s not always easy, and there are definitely times when the best thing to do is give yourself a break.
-Burnout is real in the creative professions, even if you work for yourself.

 Let’s take a look at some of the best ways you can stay motivated as a writer.

-Make it a habit
+Make writing a habit

-You’ll hear this all the time, but it’s really true.
+You’ll hear this all the time, but it’s true.
 If you pencil in a set time each day to write then you’re more likely to do something, as opposed to absolutely nothing.
 Try and make this set time one that you can stick to and won’t vary with the days and weeks.

 Find your most productive time and stick to it.
 Even if it’s only for half an hour a day.

 Sometimes you might have the motivation to write but the ideas just aren’t coming.
 This is when you need to get inspired.
-Check out some art, look at the world around you; step away from the computer and start listing ideas.
-Even if you’re not writing your writing, collecting ideas for your content is time equally well spent.
+Play some games, check out some art, look at the world around you; step away from the computer and start listing ideas.

 I’d recommend carrying a notebook or journal with you as much as possible.
 That way, you can jot down or sketch out any ideas that hit you while you’re out and about getting inspired.